 Walkin’ Wheels has designed the best wheelchair for medium dogs, whose legs measure from 8 to 9 inches.
 When your pet’s back legs have an injury and other mobility issues, you can restore its active life by integrating the chair.
 The cart is available in a variety of colors- pink, camouflage, and blue.

 Like any other manufacturers, Walkin’ Wheels has used aluminum for the overall design.
 There are rubber treads and dense foam used for its wheels.
 These wheels do not get punctured despite moving them through rough terrain.

 The compact system lets you store it easily at any place.
 Moreover, you can take it with you while having a trip with your dog.
 Keep the rubber wheels clean by washing them thoroughly.

 The innovative and tested design is adjustable for dogs of different sizes.
 You may adjust the width, length, and the height of the system.
 Thus, you can try out this wheelchair for aged and injured dogs.
 Your dog can move freely without your help.

-- The wheelchair can fold flat for easy storage
+- It can fold flat for easy storage

 - Very comfortable and convenient for dogs

 - No problem in using the cart in the bathroom